 Heckle Amnesty / Crowd Work

 Some comedians complain that this type of video clip is lazy because it’s just “time filler for clicks”.
-And you can sometimes see that when a newbie comic is just asking the front row what they do and such like.
+You can, of course, sometimes see that when a newbie comic is just asking the front row what they do and such like.
 Everyone has to start somewhere…

 However, in the hands of a pro, like Jimmy, it’s a showcase for how fast he can think on his feet – and also shows that he can laugh at himself when the joke is on him.

-He also regularly recommends books, films and documentaries in podcasts and also during gigs (for a reading list see the Booklist link on the menu bar).
+He also regularly recommends books, films and documentaries in podcasts and during gigs.
+For a reading list see the Booklist link on the menu bar.
+Music playlist is here and recommended viewing is on the Watchlist here.

 James Anthony Patrick Carr was born 15th September 1972.
 I actually don’t like posting such personal info as this – but his DOB is all over the internet, so me hiding it would make no difference.